fkr4eng/stafo/README.md

     - `stafo -c tmp.md`

+## PDF creation (math document)

+For manual reviewing the created snippets it is recommended to read the pdf file containing the snippet numbers.
+This file can be created by `pdflatex data/pdf-generation/main.tex`.

 ## Next Development Steps:

 - deal with (many, consecutive) ignored snippets: do not waste LLM-calls on them